annedorko/twist/README.md

 While Bootstrap and Foundation are great frameworks when you’re in a pinch for production, I usually find they are a little much for my from-scratch themes.

 I use Bourbon and Neat to write fast, flexible, and completely custom styles from scratch without having to reinvent the wheel.
 Think about Twist like walking into a room with thousands of art supplies.
-Individually, each supply don't mean much, but when you pair them with a little creativity on the canvas, you are only limited by your imagination.
+Individually, each supply doesn't mean much, but when you pair them with a little creativity on canvas, your imagination is the only limitation.

 Learn more about using Bourbon and Neat here: